Skip to content

 2. Inspect the redacted threat model excerpt.

-3. Review the ProofVault trust case.
+3. Review the ProofVault trust case to see claim narrowing.

-4. Check public source records.
+4. Check public source records and method records.

-5. Send your product URL if the failure pattern looks familiar.
+5. Send your product URL if you want this same lens applied.

+Send the app URL, launch stage, and biggest concern.
 I'll tell you which proof path is most relevant, what I would inspect first, and whether the service fit is real.

 Want this inspection applied to your product?